wp-plugins/widget-logic/readme.txt

 == Screenshots ==

 1. The 'Widget logic' field at work in standard widgets.
-2. The `widget_content` filter, `wp_reset_query` option and 'load logic point' options are at the foot of the widget admin page.
+2. The `widget_content` filter, `wp_reset_query` option, 'don't cache results' option and 'load logic point' options are at the foot of the widget admin page.
 You can also export and import your site's WL options for safe-keeping.

 == Writing Logic Code ==